Pharmacy Technician in Training Requirements and Application

 Question #2: Submit a copy of the denial notification as well as any other documentation relating to the denial.

 Question #3: Submit a current evaluation from an approved addictionologist.

-Question #4a or 4b: Submit all related court documentation that indicate the charge, plea, sentence requirements, and, if the sentence requirements have been met, verification of completion of sentencing requirements.
+Question #4: Submit all related court documentation that indicate the charge, plea, sentence requirements, and, if the sentence requirements have been met, verification of completion of sentencing requirements.
 Submit a chronological case summary.